 Workgroups are formed as needs are identified, and are focused on immediate COVID-19 tasks as well as long term sustainable goals.
 All workgroups meet independently and report out at the monthly taskforce meetings for larger discussions.
 There is cross-collaboration among the groups.

 Currently the main Taskforce meets monthly on the first Thursday at 1:30 PM.
 Workgroups meet independently.
-For more detailed information on work groups, please click here.

 For more information about the COVID-19 Equity Team, please contact: